ELEM ED 317 Teaching Social Studies Preschool - 8

 REQUIRED:

 National Council for the Social Studies.
-(1994).
-Expectations of excellence: Curriculum standards for social studies.
+(2010).
+National curriculum standards for social studies: A framework for teaching, learning, and assessment.
 Washington, DC: Author.

 A course packet of additional readings is required and available from the bookstore.
 Please bring the packet to each class session.